-Such I would consider reflected in the of being open to others suffering a wanting for that suffering to stop and embracing others with kindness and compassion.
+Such I see reflected in the act of us as individuals being open to the suffering of others together with wanting for that suffering to stop while embracing others with kindness and compassion.
 But not only as in this experience I felt the visualization of the person I was directing compassion to started directing compassion towards me.
-This reflects that compassion is something that is common to us all that unites us as Neff (2003) says it’s our common humanity.
-It also brought to mind what Gilbert and Choden (2014) say in their book that compassion isn’t unidirectional but a dynamic flow reflected in actions of love and kindness towards each other.
+This reflects that compassion is something that is common to us all.
+Something that unites us as Neff (2003) says compassion is our common humanity.
+It also brought to mind what Gilbert and Choden (2014) say in their book that compassion isn’t unidirectional but it is a dynamic flow reflected in actions of love and kindness towards each other.

 Gilbert, P., & Choden.
 (2014).
 Mindful compassion.
 Oakland, CA: New Harbinger Publications.